gerardog/gsudo/README.md

 ## Known issues

-- Under some circunstances the `sudo` alias can misbehave while the `gsudo` command works well.
+- Under some circumstances the `sudo` alias can misbehave while the `gsudo` command works well.
 Please fill an issue to let me know.

 - The elevated instances do not have access to the network shares connected on the non-elevated space.
 This is not a `gsudo` issue but how Windows works.
 Use `--copyNS` to replicate Network Shares into the elevated session, but this is not bi-directional and it's interactive (may prompt for user/password).